microsoft/azuredevopslabs/labs/vstsextend/octopus/readme.md

     ![](images/O12.png)

 1. Once the certificate is uploaded successfully, go back to Octopus portal and click **Save and Test**.
-Once the verification is successful, we should be able to configure Octopus to deploy application packages to Azure.
+If the test succeeds,  we should be able to configure Octopus to deploy application packages to Azure.

     ![](images/VerificationSuccess.png)